Combining Serverless and High-Performance Computing Paradigms to support ML Data-Intensive Applications: Experiments

 Figure \ref{fig:weakscalinground3} depicts the weak scaling experiments.
 In an ideal scenario, we should see close to constant performance.
 However, based on system overhead, we mitigate variation by executing ten iterations for each experiment.
 In general, as parallelism is increased, resource and scheduling overhead contribute to the decreasing performance across weak scaling experiments.
-We observe that our serverless communicator design resulted in performance that approximates EC2 weak scaling with deviation(s) of less than 1 percent.
+We observe that our serverless communicator design resulted in performance that closely approximates EC2 weak scaling behavior.
 Table \ref{tab:strong-exp_table} presents the results of strong scaling experiments involving 4.5 million rows.
 Like weak scaling, we conducted each experiment four times, performing ten iterations for each trial.
 The results of strong scaling are illustrated in Figure \ref{fig:strongscalinground3}.
 We observe high latencies across the infrastructure for fewer than four nodes.
 However, we also observe a general convergence of latency as the number of nodes ranges from 16 to 64.
 This supports utilizing cloud resources as a viable alternative for data-parallel pre-processing workloads.
-We observe that the performance of AWS Lambda falls below one percent of strong scaling experiments with EC2 and Rivanna, based on implementing direct communication via NAT Traversal TCP Hole Punching for serverless architectures such as AWS Lambda and AWS Fargate.
+We observe that the scaling efficiency of AWS Lambda achieves within 6.5\% of EC2 at 64 nodes, based on implementing direct communication via NAT Traversal TCP Hole Punching for serverless architectures such as AWS Lambda and AWS Fargate.

+Table \ref{tab:speedup-comparison} provides a detailed comparison of scaling efficiency between Lambda and EC2.
+When comparing speedup relative to each platform's single-node baseline, Lambda achieved a 15.85$\times$ speedup at 64 nodes compared with EC2's 16.96$\times$, representing a difference of only 6.5\% in scaling behavior.
+This demonstrates that serverless functions can achieve scaling performance comparable to that of provisioned VMs for communication-intensive workloads.